 Laundry, the worst chore ever!

+Then, the stories started.
 She would tell me that students were willing to pay others to do their laundry.
-Or, that if she was doing her own laundry, some other student would remove her wet clothes if she did not get to the laundry room quickly enough after the cycle finished.
-She would find the load left on the table so they could use the washing machine.
-I admit, while I certainly felt her frustration.
-I also admit that I remembered, quite clearly, my frustration when she would leave clothes in the washing machine for a ridiculous amount of time much to my frustration.
+(Allowance hint here.)
+Or, about how, when she was doing her own laundry, some other student would remove her wet clothes if she did not get to the laundry room quickly enough after the cycle finished.
+She would find the load left on the table in a wet heap so they could use the washing machine.
+I admit that I felt her frustration.
+I also admit that I remembered, quite clearly, my frustration when she would leave clothes in the washing machine for a ridiculous amount of time.

-The laundry machines can be operated using coins, Visa, MC, AMEX or their Gator 1 Card.
-If your student is planning on using their Gator 1 Card, they will need to open a Vending Account with a one-time initial deposit of $15. (can be used at all Campus vending machines including ones for snacks, beverages, library copy machines.
-Balances carry over from semester to semester and through graduation).
+If your student is planning on using their Gator 1 Card for laundry purposes, they will need to open a Vending Account with an initial, one-time deposit of $15.
+(This Vending Account can be used at all Campus vending machines, including those for snacks, beverages, library copy machines, etc.) Balances carry over from semester to semester and through graduation.

 Sometimes, laziness kicks in and they just need someone to do their laundry for them.
 (I really should stop here and give dispensation for those who have been sick or otherwise overloaded beyond reason…like their washer would end up being.)
-Perhaps they have clothes that are dry clean only.
-Perhaps they need some alterations done.
+Perhaps they have clothes that are dry clean only or need some alterations done.
 When that’s the case, our interns recommend these places:

-- LaZDorm – in addition to cleaning dorm rooms, they also will do laundry, alterations and dry cleaning.
-They charge $1.50/lb for one-time washing but they also have prepaid semester plans.
-This includes FREE pick up & delivery, otherwise there is a $2 pick-up and drop-off charge.
+- LaZDorm – in addition to cleaning dorm rooms, they also will do laundry, alterations, and dry cleaning.
+They charge $1.50/lb for one-time washing but also offer prepaid semester plans.
+The semester plans include FREE pick up & delivery, otherwise there is a $2 pick-up and drop-off charge.

 - Lili’s Alterations – Our interns head to Lili’s on NW 16th Boulevard.
-Open 9 am-6 pm Monday – Fridays and 10 am-5 pm on Saturdays.
-Closed on Sundays.
+Open 9 am-6 pm, Monday through Friday, and 10 am-5 pm on Saturday.
+Closed on Sunday.

-- Alterations by Deloris — Located on 16th Street but also highly recommended.
-Open Monday through Friday from 1 pm-6 p.m.
+- Alterations by Deloris — Located on 16th Street and also highly recommended.
+Open Monday through Friday, from 1 pm-6 p.m.

-- On the Spot Dry Cleaning -four locations in Gainesville.
-Hours are Monday- Friday 7 am-7 pm and Saturdays, 9 am-4 pm
+- On the Spot Dry Cleaning — Three locations in Gainesville.
+Hours are Monday through Friday, 7 am-7 pm, and Saturdays, 9 am-4 pm.